 LGBT Humanists Volunteers

-We’re looking for several volunteers to support our LGBT Project Manager with events and fundraising up and down the country.
+We’re looking for several volunteers to support our LGBT Humanists Chair with events and fundraising up and down the country.
 Events management experience is helpful but not necessary, just a willingness to get involved.
 You’ll be joining Pride events and marches, helping to fundraise and, getting involved with local group events throughout the year.

 If this sounds like you, download the application pack for some more information and get in touch!